It's a New Day in Public Health.

 Healthiest Weight Florida

-Currently, only 35% of Floridians are at healthy weight.
-One quarter are obese, and the rest are overweight.
-On our current trend, by 2030, almost 60% will be obese.
+Currently, only 34% of Florida adults are at a healthy weight, approximately 28% are obese, and about 36% are overweight.
+On our current trend, there is a high probability that by 2030, the proportion of Florida adults at a healthy weight will reach only 30%.
 Addressing the public health threat of weight is a priority for the Department of Health.
 In response to the obesity epidemic, the department launched the Healthiest Weight Florida initiative in early 2013.
-Healthiest Weight Florida brings together state agencies, not for profit organizations, businesses, and entire communities to help Florida’s children and adults make consistent, informed choices about healthy eating and active living.
+Healthiest Weight Florida has evolved over the years; however, the program has continually focused on creating healthy environments that help Florida’s children and adults choose healthy eating and active living.